Polydactyly: Classification & Treatment

 Classification of Radial Polydactyly

 Radial polydactyly is a duplication of the thumb.
-It is classified using by Wassell into 7 groups based on the degree of bony duplication.
+It is classified by Wassell into 7 groups based on the degree of bony duplication.
 Type IV is the most common radial polydactyly.

 • Type I: Bifid Distal Phalanx